 In 2016 the organization established The Garrett Mentors Rear Admiral Richard B. Schiff Memorial Scholarship with The Garrett College Foundation in memory of our past President and friend, Rick Schiff, who passed away in September 2015.
 The purpose of the scholarship shall be to provide support and benefit for Garrett College students.
 The scholarship is designed to assist students from Garrett County.
 Candidates who were enrolled in the Garrett Mentors, Inc. program will be given preference.
 Secondary preference will be given to military members or current or former military dependents.

-In 2016 our Annual Barn Dance Fundraiser relocated to Sang Hill Farms in McHenry to accomodate our growing number of guests.
+In 2016 our Annual Barn Dance Fundraiser relocated to Sang Hill Farms in McHenry to accommodate our growing number of guests.

 We look forward to many more years of serving children in Garrett County, Maryland by providing them with caring, committed, adult role models who offer their time each week to make a difference through mentoring.